gracelang/language/spec.md

 ### Default Methods

-Many objects conventionally implement a number of _default methods_ by inheriting from the **`graceObject`** trait.
+Many objects conventionally implement a number of _default methods_ by inheriting from the `graceObject` trait.
 In particular, the objects created by the `class` syntax inherit from `graceObject` if no **inherits** clause is supplied (but not objects created by the `trait` syntax or by `object` constructors).
 Programmers can of course override some of these implementations, or write those methods _ab initio_.
-The [type Object] conventionally defines a type containing all the default methods.
+The [type Object](Type Object) defines a type containing all the default methods.
+<_apb: I don't like this.
+I think that all objects should have the defualt methods, uniformly.
+It's more reasonable to make the object composition rules distinguish between `inherit`, which includes the methods from `graceObject`, and `use`, which does not, and to have used attributes override inherited attributes.
+Briefly, the reason for this is that its useful to have a trait that redefines some of the defualt methods._>

 # Method Requests

 Grace is a pure object-oriented language.
-Everything in the language is an object, and all computation proceeds by _requesting_ an object—the receiver of the request—to execute a method with a particular *name*.
-The response of the receiver is to execute the method, and to return as an answer the value returned by the execution of the method.
+All computation proceeds by _requesting_ an object — the target of the request — to execute a method with a particular *name*.
+The response of the receiver is to execute the method, and to answer the return value of the method.

 Grace distinguishes the act of *requesting* a method (what Smalltalk calls “sending a message”), and *executing* that method.
-Requesting a method happens outside the object receiving the request, and involves only a reference to the receiver, the method name, and possibly some arguments.
+Requesting a method happens outside the target object, and involves only a reference to the target, the method name, and possibly some arguments.
-In contrast, executing the method involves the code of the method, which is local to the receiver.
+In contrast, executing the method involves the code of the method, which is local to the target.

 ## Self

-The reserved word **`self`** refers to the lexically enclosing object.
+The reserved word **`self`** refers to the current object, that is, the object being constructed by the lexically innermost module, object constructor, class or trait surrounding the word **`self`** The expression `self.x` requests `x` on the current object.
-The expression `self.x` requests `x` on the current object.
+The reserved word **`Self`** refers to the type of the current object.

 #### Examples